Pelvic Organ Prolapse Treatment in Denver, CO

 Are there different kinds of pelvic prolapse?

 - Cystocele affects the bladder and is the most common form of prolapse.
+Cystocele occurs on the front side of the vaginal wall, near the bladder.
+It’s also referred to as a dropped bladder.
 If you are experiencing cystocele prolapse, your bladder protrudes into your vagina, resulting in a bulge.
+Common causes include vaginal childbirth, age, heavy lifting, chronic cough, chronic constipation or repeated straining during bowel movements.

 Which types of treatments are available for pelvic prolapse?